Articles Archive for May 2011

 These watches are usually based on an existing mainstream models, but gently tweaked with different dials, straps or hands from …

-Calibre 17, Calibre 8, Feature Articles, Grand Carrera, PVD, Rotating System (RS) Disc, Series Overview »
+Calibre 17, Calibre 8, Feature Articles, Grand Carrera, PVD, Rotating System (RS) Disc, The Ultimate Guide »

 The launch of the Grand Carrera range in 2007 was a crucial one for TAG Heuer.
 Not only was it the first new series introduced since the S/el way back in 1987, but the new range had the tough task of pushing into a more premium segment of the market and to an older set of buyers, many of whom may have never owned a TAG Heuer before.